-To the layperson, Spanish 21 and blackjack may seem like a similar game with different names.
-However, there are a number of different advantages and disadvantages each game offers through the different sets of rules.
+To a normal person, Spanish 21 and blackjack may seem like the same game with different names.
+However, there are a number of different advantages and disadvantages each game offers through different sets of rules.

 - Best Casino for Live Dealer Games